Mehdi-af/undercover_bot/README.md

 # Requierments

-This program requires: Selenium, NLTK, Telepot, Requests, lxml, Beautifulsoup, and Geckodriver
+This program requires:

+- Selenium

+- NLTK

+- Telepot

+- Requests

+- lxml

+- Beautifulsoup

+- Geckodriver

 # Usage

 To run the code, enter your bot token in the undercover.py file and run it.

+`python undecover.py`